Bandwidth/php-bandwidth-examples/README.md

 you will be able to see step approach of creating these domains as well as integrating them with the endpoints.

+As like the other interfaces you can also see the history of SIP calls made.

 Setting Up:
   1. Specify valid names to the interface
   2. Use these domains in creating your endpoints

 Docs
 ---------------------------------------------------------